Audi A1 review - MPG, CO2 and running costs

 The 25 TFSI is the cheapest to insure as that’s only in Group 16.
-When the sportier models arrive the bills go up commensurately with performance, the most expensive models to insure current are the 35 TFSI, which is Group 25 and the 40 TFSI which is Group 31.
+When the sportier models arrive the bills go up according to performance, with the most expensive models to insure being the 35 TFSI, which is Group 25 and the, now discontinued, 40 TFSI which is Group 31.

 The last Audi A1 was a star performer when it came to holding on to value, but the latest model is not quite up to the same standard.
 The five-door hatch retains an average of 45% of its value over 3 years and 36,000 miles, while the Citycarver model fares a little better keeping around 49% of its list price over the same period.

 - 1Audi A1 reviewThe Audi A1 is a luxurious and sporty-looking small hatch that gives the MINI a run for its money

 - 2Engines, performance and driveA smooth ride, with crisp handling and exceptional refinement make the Audi A1 a pleasure to drive

 - 3MPG, CO2 and Running Costs - currently readingThe Audi A1’s day-to-day running costs should be no more than rivals, and it may keep its value better, too

 - 4Interior, design and technologyExcellent design is backed up with superior Audi Virtual Cockpit tech, but the cabin plastics could be nicer

 - 5Practicality, comfort and boot spaceFive-door practicality and a roomy cabin make the A1 a very family-friendly option